primer/css/modules/primer-marketing-utilities/docs/margin.md

 </div>
 ```

-## Responsive y-directional margins
+## Responsive y-axis margin utilities

-All y-directional margin utilities can be adjusted per [breakpoint](/styleguide/css/modules/grid#breakpoints) using the following formula: `m[y-direction]-[breakpoint]-[spacer]`.
+All marketing margin utilities can be adjusted per [breakpoint](/styleguide/css/modules/grid#breakpoints) using the following formula: `m[y-direction]-[breakpoint]-[spacer]`.
 Each responsive style is applied to the specified breakpoint and up.

 ```html
 <div class="d-inline-block margin-orange">